Deadwooding: Robust Global Pruning for Deep Neural Networks

-\textbf{Model Pruning.} Parameter pruning techniques tend to achieve the effect of a compressed model by making the model parameters sparse.
-The conventional way is to remove the connections (i.e., weights or neurons) which contribute least towards the model's inference \cite{sehwag2019compact,zhang2018systematic}.
-The importance of the weights is conventionally measured in terms of the magnitude of their value.
-Such removal leads to a loss in accuracy.
-The retained model parameters are then fine-tuned (i.e., re-trained) to achieve a reasonable performance \cite{han2015learning}.
+Initial efforts to optimize the inferences made by the machine learning models led to a considerable increase in their size in terms of the number of parameters, which require enormous amount of disk space.
+For instance, the number of parameters required for VGG-16 trained on CIFAR-10 are 138M.
+Parameter pruning techniques tend to achieve the effect of a compressed model by making the model parameters sparse.
+The conventional method of parameter pruning is to remove the connections (i.e., parameters or neurons) which contribute the least towards the model's inference \cite{sehwag2019compact,zhang2018systematic}.
+In literature, the importance of the model parameters is measured in terms of the magnitude of their value\citep{Tang2015APB,magnitude_medium}.
+However, at high pruning amounts, such a removal leads to a loss in accuracy.
+The retained model parameters are then fine-tuned (i.e., re-trained) to re-gain the lost performance \cite{han2015learning}.

-Pruning can be done either layer-wise or globally.
-Layer-wise pruning checks for the least contributing connections between two layers at a time, whereas global pruning considers all the model connections for removal of least significant weights.
-Thus, there is no restriction on the fraction of weights pruned or retained between two layers in global pruning.
-So, for some instances, the network pruning solely based on the magnitude of weights may result in disconnected networks that cannot regain their performance, even after fine-tuning.
-To avoid such circumstances, state-of-the-art approaches \cite{sehwag2020hydra,sehwag2019compact,zhang2018systematic} followed layer-wise pruning, which removes a fixed amount of weights from each layer so that each layer retains some of its parameters.
+\textbf{Global vs Layer-wise Pruning:} In literature \cite{han2015deep,zhang2018systematic,sehwag2019compact,sehwag2020hydra}, pruning has been done either \emph{layer-wise} or \emph{globally}. \emph{Layer-wise pruning} checks for the least contributing connections belonging to a single layer at a time, whereas \emph{global pruning} considers all the model connections simultaneously for removal of least significant parameters.
+It has been shown recently that for the same amount of pruning, the model pruned using global pruning exhibit better accuracy of prediction than a model pruned using layer-wise pruning \citep{aghli2021combining}.
+Since global pruning does not restrict the fraction of parameters pruned or retained for each layer, the network pruning solely based on the magnitude of weights may result in disconnected networks for some instances.
+These disconnected networks cannot regain their performance, even after fine-tuning.
+To avoid such circumstances, state-of-the-art approaches \citet{sehwag2020hydra,sehwag2019compact,zhang2018systematic} followed layer-wise pruning, which removes a fixed amount of parameters from each layer so that each layer retains some of its parameters.
 We, however, prune the networks globally, resulting in different pruning amounts at each layer.
 Moreover, while globally pruning the network, we ensure to retain the model's accuracy, thus, resulting in at least one valid path from the input layer to the output.